Jewelry Protection

 Conflict diamonds are diamonds that are mined in war zones.
 These newly mined diamonds are often mined by nefarious groups that have no respect for the workers’ rights and use the money from the newly mined diamonds to continue their war effort.
 These groups often sell these rough diamonds in cooperation with organized crime syndicates, contributing to further crimes against humanity.

-Explore more to understand the history of conflict diamonds, how to avoid purchasing them, and ensure you purchase ethically sourced precious stones for your jewelry.
+Explore more to understand the history of conflict diamonds, how to avoid purchasing them, and ensure you purchase ethically sourced diamonds for your jewelry.

 The History of Conflict Diamonds